Understanding Writing Terms and Techniques

-Body 🟪 The main part of the writing that comes between the beginning and ending ideas.
+Body 🟪 The main part of the writing, which comes after the beginning and before the ending.
 The body contains the specific details that support or develop the main idea.
 (Sometimes called the middle.)

-Brainstorming 🟪 Freely sharing or listing ideas in groups in order to collect a variety of thoughts on a subject.
+Brainstorming 🟪 Freely sharing or listing ideas in order to collect a variety of thoughts on a subject.

-Cliché 🟪 A familiar word or phrase that has been used so much that it is no longer a good way of saying something.
-An example would be “as good as gold” or “as bright as the sun.”
+Cliché 🟪 A familiar word or phrase that has been used so much that it sounds stale and uninteresting.
+An example would be “as good as gold” or “as clear as day.”